Are you interested in a standing desk? Maybe your workplace is offering standing desks for everyone in the office?

 Many standing desks allow for the option of raising or lowering so you can sit or stand at your leisure.
 You may even want to consider the option of a stationary bike or elliptical to keep your legs moving and blood flowing.

 A good balance of sitting and standing could be the easiest solution.
 Sitting all day isn’t good, nor is standing all day.
-Try to get a good balance of sitting and standing in your workday.
+Try to get a good balance of sitting and standing during your workday.

 Read More >> Benefits of a Standing Desk?